Understanding Token Delisting on Major Crypto Exchanges

 At the same time, exchanges warn customers in advance about the impending delisting and give them time to withdraw assets to third-party wallets.
 Users are not deprived of this opportunity even after the close of trading, so they can transfer the cryptocurrency to other platforms and perform the planned operations.

 If the token is traded on only one major exchange, it is necessary to act quickly.
 In some situations, it is better to sell the assets before trading stops, as a trader may face the lack of an opportunity to exchange them or withdraw them to third-party addresses.
+You can see a list of crypto strategies that might help you mitigate risks, here.

 Therefore, it is worth working only with trusted platforms that notify clients about such procedures in a timely manner.
 To minimize risks, it is better to make a portfolio of assets that are present in the quotation lists of several major exchanges at once.
+You can find a variety of crypto portfolios that our Analytics team gathered to tailor to different crypto objectives (the list is provided for informational purposes and does not constitute financial advice).
+Below each portfolio article you can find a widget that allows for calculating a crypto portfolio based on the amount that you’re willing to invest.

 Conclusion